f-schroeder/website/content/home/projects.md

 <p>

 This is my most recent framework for personal projects and quick and easy development of OpenGL based applications.
 It uses modern C++17, OpenGL 4.6 and a GPU-driven rendering pipeline including [AZDO](https://www.slideshare.net/CassEveritt/approaching-zero-driver-overhead), [DSA](https://www.khronos.org/opengl/wiki/Direct_State_Access), [bindless textures](https://www.khronos.org/opengl/wiki/Bindless_Texture) and [indirect multi-draw](https://www.khronos.org/opengl/wiki/Vertex_Rendering#Indirect_rendering) calls.
-It also automatically performs GPU-view-frustum-culling and contains a fast model-loader and PBR-shading.
+It also automatically performs GPU-view-frustum-culling and contains a fast model-loader, PBR-shading and various other real-time rendering techniques.

 You can take a look at the code here: https://github.com/f-schroeder/orvis